RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-to-erc20-proxy-0.1.0.md

 The sum of payment amounts minus the sum of refund amounts is considered the balance.

-The fees amount can be be infered from the `TransferWithReferenceAndFee` events emitted from the proxy contract.
+The fees amount can be be infered from the `TransferWithConversionAndReference` events emitted from the proxy contract.